oleks/html-remarks/README.md

-# A pure HTML implementation of remarks
+# A zero-install, server-less implementation of remarks

 This is a zero-install, HTML-resident implementation of [remarks](https://github.com/DIKU-EDU/remarks). `remarks` was originally a DSL,